-What Happened Draw Sheet Code Injury Wo [inj] ers Illness Wo [ill] Walkovers Personal circumstance Wo [pc] W Tournament administrative error (e.g., tournament told player incorrect time) Wo [tae] Double walkover Wo/Wo Disqualification for cause or ineligibility Def [dq] Misconduct before or between matches Def [cond] Failure to start match because of adult discipline Def [ad] Refusal to start match for reason other than adult discipline, injury, illness, or personal circumstance.
+What Happened Draw Sheet Code Injury Wo [inj] Walkovers lliness Wo [ill] alkov Personal circumstance Wo (pc) 8 Tournament administrative error (e.g., tournament told player incorrect time) Wo [tae] Double walkover Wo/Wo Disqualification for cause or ineligibility Def [dq] Misconduct before or between matches Def [cond] Failure to start match because of adult discipline Def [ad] Refusal to start match for reason other than adult discipline, injury, illness, or personal circumstance.
 (After the Referee has conclusively confirmed that a player refuses to play a match, the Referee need not wait until the scheduled time of the match to record the result.)
-Def [refsl] Defaults Not showing up Def [ns] De Lateness for match including, but not limited to, intending to play but mistakenly arriving at the wrong time, location, or without proper equipment Def [late] Lateness for resumption of suspended match or after rest period Score + Def [late] Double default Def/Def Refusal to continue playing a match for reason other than injury, illness, personal circumstance, or adult discipline Def [refsl] Default for receiving an injection, IV, or supplemental oxygen Def [med] Default under Point Penalty System Score + Def [pps] Injury Score + Ret [inj] S Illness Score + Ret [ill] Retirements Personal circumstance Score + Ret [pc] Retirement because of adult discipline Score + Ret [ad] A player who retires from a match remains eligible for consolations, place playoffs, doubles, and subsequent round robin matches. .
-Incomplete match Incomplete Other Abandoned match Abandoned Cancelled match Unplayed or Cancelled from the Referee's normal post and out of touch with it for any reason whatsoever, including participation in a match as a player or as an official.
+Def [refsl] Defaults Not showing up Def [ns] Dei Lateness for match including, but not limited to, intending to play but mistakenly arriving at the wrong time, location, or without proper equipment Def [late] Lateness for resumption of suspended match or after rest period Score + Def [late] Double default Def/Def Refusal to continue playing a match for reason other than injury, illness, personal circumstance, or adult discipline Def [refsl] Default for receiving an injection, IV, or supplemental oxygen Def [med] Default under Point Penalty System Score + Def [pps] Injury Score + Ret [inj] s Illness Score + Ret [ill] Personal circumstance Score + Ret [pc] Retirement because of adult discipline Score + Ret [ad] Ϋ́ A player who retires from a match remains eligible for consolations, place playoffs, doubles and subsequent round robin matches.
+Incomplete match Incomplete Abandoned match Abandoned Cancelled match Unplayed or Cancelle do: pre Cancelled match te: When a player is unable to play because of injury, illness, or p sument the nature of the injury, illness, or personal circumstance.
+I sent at the tournament, it is good practice to have the trainer or doo confirm the injury or illness. personal circumstan If a trainer or docto from the Referee's normal post and out of touch with it for any reason whatsoever, including participation in a match as a player or as an official.
 Either the Referee or Deputy Referee shall be present during play.